-- 1. Stichting Geschillencommissie will evaluate and provide regular feedback to the CA parties about such matters as the number of objections, the nature of the objections, the time limits, the advice and the decisions. - 2.
-The universities of applied sciences will, on request, provide regular feedback to the HBO council about such matters as the number of times an intended decision was reconsidered, the internal decision periods, the advice and the decisions.
+- 1. The Foundation Dispute Settlement Committee (Stichting Geschillencommissie) will evaluate and provide regular feedback to the CA parties about such matters as the number of objections, the nature of the objections, the time limits, the advice and the decisions. - 2.
+The universities of applied sciences will, on request, provide regular feedback to the Association of Universities of Applied Sciences about such matters as the number of times an intended decision was reconsidered, the internal decision periods, the advice and the decisions.